Academic Calendar 2024/25

 Pre- or corequisite(s): None.

-This course is designed for upper-level students who wish to examine in greater depth a particular problem/issue in Media and Communication Studies.
+This course will allow students to examine a particular problem/issue in Media and Communication Studies at a greater depth than they can in other courses.

 MACS 492